 The main problem in the production of primary aluminum on the basis of JSC "Kazakhstan Electrolysis Plant" is the presence of undesirable impurities of vanadium, which pass into metal during electrolysis from baked anodes based on calcined coke (vanadium content up to 800 ppm) of the local enterprise LLP "UPNK-PV" (Pavlodar, Kazakhstan) [11].
 According to the requirements of GOST 11069-2001, the amount of vanadium impurity in primary aluminum should be less than 0.02 wt. %.
-This problem limits the use of local raw materials in the production of baked anodes (the amount of baked coke of LLP UPNK-PV is about 50% of the total amount of coke).
+This problem limits the use of local raw materials in the production of baked anodes (the amount of coke).